Silk Street Pearl Market

 Hundreds of foreign dignitaries star, such as Former U.S. president George Bush, Madame Roger, President of Finland, President of Bulgaria, and countless international sports, such as Phelps, Isinbayeva, Scola, Ginobili has already visited the Silk Street.

 The mall has a reputation for knock-off, copy and counterfeit goods and over the years both the government and the trademark holders have tried to crack down on this.
 Regardless it still popular with those looking to buy designer copy clothes and shoes.
+In recent times the mall has undergone some changes, now featuring more higher value items and less copy goods.
+Perhaps loosing some of it’s original character and becoming more like a mall.

 Also remember, you need to haggle.
 You might be shocked that the first price you get quoted can actually be more than you would pay in the west, so haggle your way down to below half that!
 The trick with haggling is to always keep good humored, ignore the stall owner when the try to play angry or upset and just always keep smiling and haggling, and walking away as when you walk away is when they’ll often become more agreeable.